I had really thought that I had shared all of my thoughts with you about getting back in charge of your business and your life.

 - Come to terms with the fact that most jobs tend to take longer than we think they will.
 My husband Saul is well known in our family for preaching about always leaving yourself what he calls a cushion of time.

 - If you have taken on a great and worthy cause that you know that you cannot complete yourself, or that perhaps won’t even be completed in your lifetime, console yourself with the wisdom of Rabbi Tarfon, as quoted in The Ethics of the Fathers: It is not your duty to complete the task, nor are you free to desist from it.
-We can all take pride in doing what we can each day to repair our part of the world, as long as we realize that each little piece we accomplish is an important part of the larger whole.
+We can all take pride in doing what we are able to do each day to repair our part of the world, as long as we realize that each little piece we accomplish is an important part of the larger whole.